ELITEv5/PrivX_Hurricane/README.md

   └─ Save your private note                 └─ PRIVX mining reward paid instantly
 ```

 **The note is the only key.** It encodes your nullifier and secret.
-Losing it means the funds are locked in the contract forever — there is no recovery mechanism.
+Losing it means the funds are locked in the contract forever.
+For seed-based note recovery, use the **PrivX Pay Wallet** — it derives every note from a master seed so your full history can be scanned back from the blockchain after device loss.

 ---